asyncapi/parser-js/.changeset/wise-laws-retire.md

 ---
-"@asyncapi/parser": minor
+"@asyncapi/multi-parser": minor
 ---

-Turning Parser-JS into monorepo by integrating Turborepo.
+Adding the Multiparser into monorepo (Turborepo).
 No new features or bugfixes were introduced.